Introduction

 Source: Bonaparte, J.F. and Coria, R.A.
 (1993).

-Argentinosaurus Stamp & Fossil Gallery
+Argentinosaurus Stamp and Fossil Gallery